 Venice, the City of Canals, has long been considered one of the most romantic destinations in the world.
-Venice has 118 islands, 177 canals, over 400 bridges, and around 400 gondolas.
+Venice has hundreds of islands, canals, bridges, and gondolas.
 There are tons to see and do in this UNESCO World Heritage Site, from historical landmarks to contemporary tourist attractions.

 Venice is a very safe city to visit both day and night with a very low rate of violent crime.
 There are no unsafe district, but as you travel to any tourist area, you should always practice common sense and be aware of pickpocketing.

-11 Best areas to stay in Venice for tourists
+Best areas to stay in Venice for first-timer tourists are:

 The 11th century, Saint Mark’s Basilica is the jewel of San Marco.
 The opulent cathedral features towering domes and soaring steeples atop a grand, arched façade.
 The interior is possibly even more magnificent, decorated with beautiful, mosaiced walls and gilded accents.

-Right next door is the stunning Doge’s Palace (Palazzo Ducale).
-Overlooking the Grand Canal, Doge’s Palace is worth visiting even just for its ornate exterior.
-However, if you have the time, then venture inside where you will find numerous exhibitions from the palace’s past as both a royal residence and prison.
+Right next door is the stunning Doge’s Palace, which was the seat of the government of Venice for centuries.
+Overlooking the Grand Canal, Doge’s Palace has ornate exterior and numerous exhibitions from the palace’s past as both a royal residence and prison.

 The famous Bridge of Sighs, designed by Italian architect Antonio Contino, connects Doge’s Palace to the once prison on the other side of the Rio del Palazzo canal.
 To really appreciate the historic bridge, however, it is better viewed from the Ponte Della Paglia.